 Main Article Content

 Though seldom mentioned by American politicians and news media, the world is still recovering from the worst ecological disaster to occur in modern Europe.
 On November 13, 2002, the Prestige, a Greek-owned tanker carrying 84,849 tons of oil, began to fracture in choppy seas off the coast of Spain.
 As the leaking vessel began to slowly sink, the Dutch salvage company in charge of its rescue requested that the Prestige be towed to a small bay where the spill could be contained.
 After Spain refused to allow the tanker near its coast, Portugal dispatched a warship to ensure, unequivocally, that the Prestige would find no shelter in its territorial waters.
 Several days of debate produced a solution mutually agreed upon by the various European countries involved: tow the Prestige to Africa (Tremlett).
-Unfortunately for the European community, the decision was made too late— they were unable to export their problem to the developing world.
+Unfortunately for the European community, the decision was made too late—they were unable to export their problem to the developing world.
 The crippled boat had become completely submerged and strong currents and winds had spread oil across nearly two-hundred miles of shoreline.
 Since the tragedy, the once commercially viable fishing and shellfish industry has been decimated by toxic pollutants, more than 300,000 seabirds have died, and up to 24,000 tons of oil still floats in slicks off the Spanish, French, and English coasts (Brown and Tremlett).

 Sadly, the dangers involved in the international petroleum business are not restricted to transport; the dangers include hostile geo-political relations.
 Yet, blaming the oil industry for current American aggression in the Middle East does nothing to reduce the underlying issues surrounding this international conflict.
 “Blood for oil” may be a catchy slogan and it may be justified, but adopting platitudes fails to answer the why.
 The core of this question centers on individual responsibility and the environment.
 In war and the global ecosystem, why is there an “us” and a “them”?
-In order to respond to this question it becomes necessary to examine the actions of, not simply our military, but all personnel presently conducting business abroad which could affect ecological or political stability.
+In order to respond to this question, it becomes necessary to examine the actions of not simply our military, but all personnel presently conducting business abroad that could affect ecological or political stability.

 Foreign governments’ environmental restrictions on oil operations pale in comparison to those of the United States.
 Multinational corporations embrace these lax regulations overseas as a means to save money.
 However, cutting corners financially has resulted in dire consequences ecologically.
 In Ecuador, for example, an ongoing lawsuit has accused ChevronTexaco of polluting 2.5 million acres of rainforest.
 Rather than properly disposing of toxic waste, ChevronTexaco discharged up to four million gallons a day of heavy-metal contaminated wastewater directly into the Amazon wetlands.
 Additionally, they discarded liquid drilling waste in hundreds of open, unlined pits, near dozens of indigenous villages (Vidal).
 In the United States, these would have been flagrant environmental violations leading to criminal prosecutions.
 In Ecuador, ChevronTexaco saved four billion dollars and may eventually have to pay minor reparations.
 With no rules governing global drilling operations, the oil industry has no incentive to respect fragile environments abroad.